 When I say this, you can distract yourself with things you enjoy, like a Netflix series or even be active like doing exercise or a sport.
 I tend to use music as my distraction and also watch YouTube videos...YouTube is like cable to me these days.
 Back in high school days...I say that like it’s been decades when it's been 2 or 3 years….I used to do track and field so that kept me nice and distracted.
 Distracting myself from my own worries really helps my stress levels.

 I always had the thought of writing something about anxiety for a while now and I finally did it.
 I’ve been trying to think of blog post ideas because I don’t want to do similar stuff as other bloggers.
 I want to talk about certain topics but put my own spin on them, hence why I add my stories with my post hehe.
 As always, I have some questions for you, do you suffer from anxiety or do you know someone with anxiety and how does it affect you or the person you know?
-I'm gonna leave some links below that I found helpful when writing this post.
+I'm gonna leave some links below that are a good read and I also found helpful when writing this post.

 Save for later!